donlindsay/mx-org/README.md

-mx-owl2-rl
+mx-org-rl
 ===

-OWL2 Rule Language features for GNU Emacs and Org-Mode buffers.
+Rule Language features for GNU Emacs and Org-Mode, based on OWL2 RL.